Jennifer Morehead

 Call of Duty Stats

-Our team created the stats feature for Modern Warfare II and III, Warzone, and Black Ops 6, offering players in-depth combat records and leaderboards.
-I focused on prototyping the concept, collaborating with User Research to define key features and usability, and designing a visually intuitive navigation system for players to explore stats across multiple titles and modes.
-We worked with system designers to define stats, studio artists to align UX/UI, and developers to ensure smooth implementation across all titles.
+Our team created the stats feature for Modern Warfare II and III, Warzone, and Black Ops 6, providing players with in-depth combat records and leaderboards.
+I contributed to prototyping the concept, collaborating with User Research to define key features and usability, and designing a visually intuitive navigation system for exploring stats across multiple titles and modes.
+A significant part of my role involved aligning with studio leads on how stats should be organized and accessed, while also navigating backend limitations that required data to live in multiple systems.

 Production view of stats feature